avishake-miniontek/zoyel_converse/README.md

 MiraConverse is a real-time voice interaction system that serves as your AI conversation partner.
 By integrating speech recognition and text-to-speech technologies, it delivers a responsive and immersive conversational experience.

 ![MiraConverse GUI](docs/screenshots/mira_converse_gui.png)

-*MiraConverse's graphical interface input and output device selection, possible speech detection graph and text injection prompt.*
+*MiraConverse's graphical interface with Mic input, and output device (speakers) selection, speech detection graph and text injection prompt.*

 ## Key Features